Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Interpretive

-Content analysis is more descriptive because it focuses on what is being explicitly stated or depicted in the data.
-While it can be handy, it does present a problem: it only provides a surface-level understanding of the content.
-Thematic analysis takes it further through its interpretive nature, and it's more interested in figuring out the underlying meanings and significance than the frequency of things.
+Content analysis is more descriptive because it focuses on what is explicitly stated or depicted in data.
+While it can be handy, it provides only surface-level understanding of content.

 4. Flexibility